 Natalie is a graduate from the University of Miami and holds a Bachelor of Music in Music Engineering.
 With a desire for a career in healing and positive touch, she received her certification in Massage and Hydrotherapy from Educating Hands School of Massage in Miami, Florida in 2004.
-While living in Asheville, North Carolina she became a member of Associated Bodywork and Massage Professionals, practiced massage independently at Relax & Rejuvenate, and continued her education in CranioSacral Therapy I & II through the Upledger Institute and Zen Thai Massage with Martin Misenhimer.
+While living in Asheville, North Carolina she became a member of Associated Bodywork and Massage Professionals, and practiced massage independently at Relax & Rejuvenate.

 Since 2006 Natalie has been well-settled with her family in beautiful Greenville, South Carolina, and has studied Integrative Reflexology, Hot Stone Massage, and Nurturing the Mother by Claire Marie Miller for Massage for the Entire Childbirth Process.
-Natalie continues to expand her knowledge of bodywork techniques for the entire family, aromatherapy, nutrition, herbalism, gardening, and yoga.
-Natalie has completed over 250 hours of advanced training in bodywork techniques.
+Natalie continues to expand her knowledge of bodywork techniques, aromatherapy, nutrition, herbalism, gardening, and yoga.
+She has completed over 325 hours of advanced training in bodywork techniques.

-Natalie maintains her license #4937 in South Carolina, and has put her North Carolina license #5009 to rest for a long while.
+Natalie maintains her license #4937 in South Carolina, and has put her North Carolina license #5009 to rest.

 What goes on your skin also goes within, and for this reason Natalie chooses to only use